Achieving individual Potential through Integral Evolution

 - The process

-In the case of human development, the human regulatory systems such as the nervous system, psyche, hormonal system etc. are the individual parts.
-The process is the same as growing up.
+In the case of human development, the human regulatory systems such as the nervous system, psyche, hormonal system, etc. are the individual parts.
+The process is the act of growing up.

 Integral instead of disassociative